 1. Marvel at glaciers

-One of Greenland’s greatest draws is its glaciers, the giant rivers of ice that take snowfall to the sea.
-Whether you’re getting up close to them by boat or by foot, these serene icy streams make for one of the most magnificent spectacles on Earth.
+One of Greenland’s greatest draws is its glaciers, the giant rivers of ice that lead to the sea.
+Whether you’re getting up close to them by boat or by foot, these majestic icy streams make for one of the most jaw-dropping spectacles on Earth.

-80% of the island is covered by the Greenland Ice Sheet, which spreads for over 1.7 million square kilometres (nearly 700,000 square miles).
+80% of the country is covered by the Greenland Ice Sheet, which stretches for over 1.7 million square kilometres (nearly 700,000 square miles).
 It makes Greenland a fantastic place for you to witness these phenomena.